peterwang998/amazon-capture/docs/contract.md

 `normalize_captures` returns `schemaVersion: "amazon-observations/v0.1"`,
 `generatedAt`, `sourceCaptures`, `observations` and `coverage`.
 The observations object contains `orders`, `trackingPages`, and `payments` arrays.
 Identifiers and provenance connect each observation to its source.
-This layer does not deduplicate purchases across days or reconcile receiving/cashback; those are downstream tasks.
+Normalization preserves distinct observations across captures.
+Applications can use the identifiers, timestamps and provenance for their own processing.

+New captures describe automatic page probing with `historyAutoProbeMode` in `probePolicy`.
+This flag is descriptive; consumers should use the explicit probe limits and coverage fields when deciding whether a capture is complete.